-To edit your MX records on Spanel, log in to the account to open the DNS editor.
+To edit your MX records in SPanel, log into the User Interface and open the DNS editor.

-On the DNS editor page, scroll to the DNS EDITOR Section to see all your DNS records.
-Locate the MX record you want to edit and click the Edit button.
+Scroll down to the list of existing DNS records, locate the MX record you want to edit, and click the Edit button.

 Make your changes on the dialogue box, click Save to enable the changes, or use the Delete button to remove the record from your DNS.